JohLav/flavour-tracker/README.md

     * PHPStan focuses on finding errors in your code (without actually running it)
     * PHPmd will check if you follow PHP best practices

-  If tests fail, the commit is canceled and a warning message is displayed to developper.
+  If tests fail, the commit is canceled and a warning message is displayed to developer.

-* Github Action as Continuous Integration will be run when a branch with active pull request is updated on github.
+* GitHub Action as Continuous Integration will be run when a branch with active pull request is updated on gitHub.
 It will run :

-    * Tasks to check if vendor, .idea, env.local are not versionned,
+    * Tasks to check if vendor, .idea, env.local are not versioned,
     * PHP_CodeSniffer, PHPStan and PHPmd with same configuration as GrumPHP.

 ## Getting Started for Students